Last updated on July 29th, 2020

 Depending on the type of work you do, you might need a large surface to spread out documents and computer equipment.
 If so, an L-shaped desk offers flexibility and enough space to toggle between several tasks.
 Pair your desk with an ergonomic chair that features many adjustment points, as well as excellent lumbar support.

-If you prefer to stand and move around instead of sitting, a standing desk can provide many health benefits, including reduced back pain and increased energy levels.
+If you prefer to stand and move around instead of sitting, a standing desk can provide many health benefits.
+Such as reduced back pain and increased energy levels.

 Proper Lighting Fixtures Essential for Focusing on Work